amj1022/MythicalPlugin/README.md

 From there, the server will need to either be launched with the run.bat file or by reloading the server by using "/reload" in the in-game console.

+In game, the user can either type "/wands" for all wands or "/[wand name]" for a specific wand in the console to obtain wands.

 The jar file will later be placed on BuiltByBit for usage.

 ## Contact